 New Abolitionism: Ending Civil Immigration Detention and Criminalization—Policy, History, and Legal Strategies

-The Symposium event for the 2020‑2021 academic year is exclusively virtual, free, and open to the public.
-This discussion of new abolitionism will focus on the historical, political, and legal perspectives of civil immigration detention and criminalization, with an emphasis on the social and economic consequences of current United States immigration policy.
+The Symposium event for the 2020‑2021 academic year was exclusively virtual, free, and open to the public.
+This discussion of new abolitionism focused on the historical, political, and legal perspectives of civil immigration detention and criminalization, with an emphasis on the social and economic consequences of current United States immigration policy.
 Immigration rights are human rights, and the lasting impacts of modern immigration policy continue to affect all Americans, regardless of citizenship status.